Multipole Photon Radiation in the Vincia Parton Shower

-Drell-Yan production serves as a suitable test-case to probe the differences between coherent and incoherent approaches to photon radiation.
-While the initial state and final state are both charged, the scope of interference between the two is suppressed by a factor of the order of the off-shellness of the $Z$ \cite{IFI1,IFI2}.
-This is a result of the relatively long-lived nature of the $Z$-boson close to its mass peak, causing the production and decay to remain separated.
+on the photons.
+As the hard scattering is always $q\bar{q} \rightarrow e^+ e^-$, the soft photon emission probability is affected by interference between the initial state and the final state.
+At invariant mass close to the $Z$ boson mass, this interference is suppressed by a factor of the order of the off-shellness of the $Z$ \cite{IFI1,IFI2}.
+This is a result of the relatively long-lived nature of the $Z$ boson close to its mass peak, causing the production and decay to remain separated.